-Except for ACOS, all algorithms see consistently larger seasonal amplitudes than CarbonTracker.
-The satellite retrieved seasonal amplitudes are generally in better agreement with TCCON than with CarbonTracker (Figure 5, top left).
+The satellite retrieved seasonal amplitudes are in similarly good agreement with TCCON and CarbonTracker (Figure 5, top left).

-Comparison of the north/south gradients show similar performances when comparing against CarbonTracker and TCCON.
+Comparison of the north/south gradients show also similar performances when comparing against CarbonTracker and TCCON.
 However, this should not be over interpreted because TCCON contributes only to few grid boxes especially on the southern hemisphere (Figure 5, top right).
+Most satellite retrievals have north/south gradients which are a few tenth of a ppm larger than in CarbonTracker and TCCON.

-Figure 1: Validation of individual XCO2 algorithms and EMMA v3.0 CO2 with TCCON GGG2014.
+Figure 1: Validation of individual XCO2 algorithms and EMMA v3.1 CO2 with TCCON GGG2014.
+C3S_312a_Lot6_IUP-UB_2016SC1 - Product Quality Assessment Report ANNEX-D v2